Boojum Tree Facts

 Boojum Tree Distribution, Habitat, and Ecology

-Consequently, the plant obviously evolved to inhabit extremely dry regions.
-So, this naturally includes the deserts of the region.
+This distinctive range makes one pertinent fact plainly clear to researchers.
+That’s the fact that the plant obviously evolved to inhabit extremely dry regions.
+As a result, this naturally includes the deserts surrounding the region.

-In addition, its wood has a spongy consistency and tends to soak up water extremely effectively.
-Moreover, this helps it
+In addition, the wood of the remarkable Boojum Tree holds special characteristics.
+That’s because this wood has a spongy consistency that tends to soak up water extremely effectively.
+This trait evolved to help it